 Services that are covered for you What you must pay when you get these services For any questions, please call Member Services at 1-877-364-4566.
-Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD).
-Up to 36 sessions over a 12-week period are covered if the SET program requirements are met. \$0 copay for each Medicare-covered SET visit.
-Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Transportation services Arrangements must be made 48 hours in advance by calling Kaizen Health at 1-844-680-0274.
-If you require a specialty which much as a very arrange labeling according to the control of the cont \$0 copay for up to 24 round trips every year to plan-approved healthvehicle such as a van or wheelchair accessible vehicle, notify Kaizen Health at least one week in advance.
+Supervised Exercise Therapy (SET) \$30 copay for each SET is covered for members who have symptomatic peripheral artery disease (PAD).
+Medicare-covered SET visit.
+Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
+The SET program must: • Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication • Be conducted in a hospital outpatient setting or a physician's office • Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Transportation services \$0 copay for up to 12 Arrangements must be made 48 hours in advance by calling Kaizen Health at 1-844-680-0274.
+If you require a specialty vehicle such as a van or wheelchair accessible vehicle, notify Kaizen Health at least one week in advance. round trips every year to plan-approved health- related locations.

-related locations.

 Transportation services cover trips to doctors' offices, hospitals, and/or pharmacy.